 Sometimes we read articles, blogs and posts we disagree with.
 Is there something you would not like to validate or some topic that you do not want to justify or support?
 Channelize the anger, frustration, and irritation and write a rebuttal.
 Put your point of view out there and be heard.
 You will have many who won’t agree, but others will surely nod in agreement.
 This is another great tip when you’re lost and thinking of different ways to avoid an idea famine.

 Never skip your competitor’s content.
 To be fair, one must appreciate what is good.
 But one should also look for loopholes, missed points and flaws, and make the most of those.
 Check their websites and social media handles.
 Stay away from copying or plagiarism, but use their content to agree or disagree and write about what they might have missed.
 Improve on their research and fill in the gaps to produce better content.

 If you are suffering from severe writer’s block and nothing seems to be helping, pick a general topic and Google search.
 YouTube and Google have suggestions for ideas once you look up a general issue in the search engines.
 Use this on your cheat days.
 Related topics, related and suggested videos, and hyperlinks will keep you delving deeper into a topic, and maybe help you find newer subjects.

 9. Topic generator platforms

 If you’re still blank, absolutely stuck, and can’t think of anything to write about, use online sources and portals that help you generate topics.
 One such platform is Peppertype.ai.
-All you have to do is write down a short description of the service or product and the tool generates unlimited ideas for you instantly.
+All you have to do is write down a short description of the service or product and the tool generates unlimited ideas for content creation for you instantly.
 Bookmark your favorites and get started.

 10. Make a list and revisit ideas